 Unpaid Labor: This traditional division of labor generally still holds, especially in less Westernized rural areas.
-Women make up 50% of the labor force, but only 9% are engaged in formal employment because women are responsible for domestic work and subsistence agriculture.
-According recent estimates, women spend up to 6.5 hours per day on unpaid care work.
+Women make up 49% of the labor force, but only 8% are engaged in formal employment because women are responsible for domestic work and subsistence agriculture.
+According recent estimates, women spent 14.6% of their day on unpaid care work.

 Wage Labor: About half of the Ugandan women who perform wage labor work in the three lowest-wage sectors: domestic, mining, and agriculture.
 Female domestic workers and miners receive at most half the average male wage in those fields.
-On average, there is a 38% wage gap in the private sector.
+On average, there is a 32% wage gap in the private sector.

-Education: Unequal access to education is a major barrier to advancement for Ugandan women: roughly 46% of the female labor force did not finish primary school, and slightly less than 26% are illiterate.
+Education: Unequal access to education is a major barrier to advancement for Ugandan women: roughly 46% of the female labor force did not finish primary school, and slightly less than 23% are illiterate.
 Consequently, women hold only a small share of high-level positions in business and government.